eclipse-theia/theia-website/src/docs/theia_coder.md

 Please remember that Theia Coder is currently released as a **preview version**.
 To improve and refine it, please [provide feedback](https://github.com/eclipse-theia/theia).

-Please also note that Theia Coder is built on [Theia AI](/docs/theia_ai), a flexible framework for build AI-powered tools and IDEs.
+Please also note that Theia Coder is built on [Theia AI](/docs/theia_ai), a flexible framework for building AI-powered tools and IDEs.
 You can easily adopt or extend Theia Coder or build a similar agent for your own use case with ease.